msztolcman/smtpc/README.md

 [![smtpc python compatibility](https://img.shields.io/pypi/pyversions/smtpc.svg)](https://pypi.python.org/pypi/smtpc)
 [![say thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/marcin%40urzenia.net)

-SMTPc is simple SMTP client for easy mail sending.
-It's purpose is to help developers test and/or verify SMTP servers or configuration.
-It's also useful if you are sending email of constant content from daemons or other crons.
+SMTPc is simple SMTP client for easy mail sending from CLI.
+It's dedicated for developers, however it's easy to use and every CLI user will be satisfied using this.

+Main purpose of SMTPc is to help developers test and/or verify SMTP servers or their SMTP configuration.
+But of course it can be used in every place you want to automate any system, and use predefined messages (with templates) for notifications, like daemons or crons.

 If you like this tool, just [say thanks](https://saythanks.io/to/marcin%40urzenia.net).